cabforum/servercert/docs/EVG.md

 (A)        Implement the requirements of these Guidelines as they are revised from time-to-time;

-(B)        Implement the requirements of (i) the then-current WebTrust Program for CAs, and (ii) the then-current WebTrust EV Program or ETSI TS 102 042; and
+(B)        Implement the requirements of (i) the then-current WebTrust Program for CAs, and (ii) the then-current WebTrust EV Program or ETSI EN 319 411-1 for EVCP policy or ETSI EN 319 411-2 for QCP-w policy; and

 (C)        Specify the CA's and its Root CA's entire root certificate hierarchy including all roots that its EV Certificates depend on for proof of those EV Certificates' authenticity.

 ###  8.2.2.
 Disclosure

 Each CA must publicly disclose their EV Policies through an appropriate and readily accessible online means that is available on a 24x7 basis.
-The CA is also REQUIRED to publicly disclose its CA business practices as required by both WebTrust for CAs and ETSI TS 102 042.
+The CA is also REQUIRED to publicly disclose its CA business practices as required by both WebTrust for CAs and ETSI EN 319 411-1 or ETSI EN 319 411-2.
 The disclosures MUST be structured in accordance with either RFC 2527 or RFC 3647.

 ## 8.3.
 Commitment to Comply with Recommendations